NHER 2030 (Monument record) - Walsingham Early Saxon cremation cemetery

 Summary

-Old records suggest an Early Saxon cremation cemetery was excavated here in 1658.
+This is one of two suggested locations for the Walsingham Early Saxon cremation cemetery excavated by Sir Thomas Browne in 1658.
 Over 100 cremation urns and many Early Saxon objects were recovered.
-The location of the site is uncertain, however, and it may overlap with NHER 2024.
+The location of the site is uncertain, however, and it may overlap with NHER 2024 to the north.
+An alternative suggested location is at NHER 14303 in Little Walsingham, but this is less likley.
 Metal detecting has recovered Roman, Late Saxon and medieval finds from the area thought to be the location of the cemetery.

 Protected Status/Designation